-‘Pokemon GO’ Gen 4 Pokemon And Higher Level Cap Reportedly Coming In Future Updates, Per ‘Bleeding Cool’
+‘Pokemon GO’ Generation 4 Pokemon And Higher Level Cap Reportedly Coming In Future Updates

-It’s been almost two years since Pokemon GO first became available for mobile devices, and while the game might not be as hot as it was in its first few months, the next Pokemon GO updates might see the arrival of Gen 4 creatures, a higher level cap, and other substantial new features.
+It’s been almost two years since Pokemon GO first became available for mobile devices, and while the game might not be as hot as it was in its first few months, the next Pokemon GO updates might see the arrival of Gen 4 creatures, a higher level cap and other substantial new features.

 According to a report from Bleeding Cool, the supposed changes were first discussed by a player with the handle PokemonDoctorYT, who said he shared a flight with Niantic CEO John Hanke, who told him about the upcoming updates and what players can expect from the iOS and Android game going forward.
 After PokemonDoctorYT tweeted a clip of himself sitting next to Hanke on the flight, the rumored changes were tweeted out by ReversalYouTube, which Bleeding Cool described as one of the better known Pokemon GO players on social media.

-In a series of tweets, ReversalYouTube wrote that future Pokemon GO updates might include the introduction of Gen 4 Pokemon, which, just like player vs. player (PvP) features, are purportedly “being worked on.”
-The increase in level cap, which is currently at level 40, will be another major change, should the reports be accurate.
+In a series of tweets, ReversalYouTube wrote that future Pokemon GO updates might include the introduction of Generation 4 Pokemon, which, just like player vs. player (PvP) features, are purportedly “being worked on.”
+The increase to the level cap, which is currently at level 40, will be another major change if the reports are accurate.
 Other claimed changes include updates to the game’s maps to make them more “raid friendly,” and general tweaks to allow for a more balanced gaming experience.

 Pokemon Go Developers Actively Working on “Gen 4” Pokemon and PvP https://t.co/z2ha749KvI pic.twitter.com/mMo8TIqtGJ